-The walk from Bondi to Coogee is probably the best way to discover the beautiful coastline along Sydney’s suburbs.
+The walk from Bondi to Coogee is probably the best way to discover the beautiful coastline of Sydney’s suburbs.
 The walk passes through five beautiful beaches (Bondi, Tamarama, Bronte, Clovelly, Coogee) alongside scenic cliffs, parks, and rock pools.

-The complete walk, from Bondi to Coogee, is around 6 kms and should take under 3 hours to complete at comfortable pace.
+The complete walk, from Bondi to Coogee, is around 6 km and should take under 3 hours to complete at comfortable pace.
 The terrain is paved and mostly flat but with some inclines and steps.
 The walk is easy enough for people for all ages, including kids.

 We do recommend that you wear comfortable sneakers for the walk, and also don’t forget to carry:

 - Water bottle (you can also by water at the beaches, but it’s better for the environment if you carry and fill your own)

 - Flip-flops, a towel, and a swimsuit (in case you decide to jump into the water)

 - A light jacket (it can get windy along the coast)